 HELSINKI CHAMBER CHOIR

-While its wide-ranging repertoire includes music from the Renaissance to the present day, the Helsinki Chamber Choir is particularly highly regarded for its work with new music.
-The choir regularly commissions new works and has given over 70 world premieres in the seasons since 2005, as well as more than 30 Finnish first performances.
-The choir appears frequently at major Finnish music festivals and collaborates with orchestras and Baroque and contemporary music ensembles.
-Recent touring has included concerts in Russia, Estonia and Belgium.
+The Helsinki Chamber Choir’s wide-ranging repertoire includes music from medieval times to the present day and it is particularly highly regarded for its work with new music.
+The choir regularly commissions new works and has given over 80 world premieres since 2005, as well as more than 30 Finnish first performances.
+It performs in formations ranging from 1 to 32 singers.

 In addition to its regular collaborator BIS Records, the choir has recorded for Alba Records, Toccata Classics and ICSM Records.
 Together with its Artistic Director Nils Schweckendiek, it won a Grammy Award 2024 in the Best Choral Performance category for the disc Kaija Saariaho: Reconnaissance.
 The choir also featured on the Grammy-nominated recording of Magnus Lindberg's Graffiti (with the Finnish Radio Symphony Orchestra and Sakari Oramo) in 2010.
 Other awards include three German Record Critics’ Awards (Preis der deutschen Schallplattenkritik) in 2016, 2021 and 2023, the Finnish Broadcasting Company’s Record of the Year award in 2017 and Choral Recording of the Year awards in 2019 and 2021, three Emma nominations, an ICMA nomination and appearances as Editor’s Choice in Gramophone and Limelight magazines.
 During its days as the Finnish Radio Chamber Choir, the group recorded a number of CDs for the Ondine label, including Rautavaara's complete works for mixed a cappella choir.